omarandstuff/reducthor/README.md

 ### Private request actions

-If the remote server needs some kind of authentication through request headers you can set the auth configuration.
+If the remote server needs some kind of authentication through the request headers you can set the auth configuration.

 ```js
 // reducthor.js